CGrahamS/hair-salon/README.md

 ## Known Bugs

-_Program submits empty form fields to database_
+1. Program submits empty form fields to database.
-_Links to accounts without names display 404 errors since the routing depends on account name as well as account id_
+2. Links to accounts without names display 404 errors because the routing depends on account name as well as account id.

 ## Support and contact details